 - Adoption of a mandatory advance on tax payments based on a company's estimated gross annual income.
-Businesses must make a minimum tax contribution based on values that the Internal Revenue Agency may easily verify. - In regards to the fuel tax: - o enforcement of Decree No. 02-17, which regulates the unloading, customs clearance and commercialization of waste (such as slop or sludge), fuel mixtures and others.
+Businesses must make a minimum tax contribution based on values that the Internal Revenue Agency may easily verify. - In regards to the fuel tax: - enforcement of Decree No. 275-16, which creates an excise reimbursement mechanism on fuels that detects and amends irregularities in the sector; and - o elimination of tax subsidies to public transportation. - Changes in the Internal Revenue Agency, which include: - internal restructuring in order to rationalize the responsibilities of its various departments and employees to ensure that tax auditors have adequate training and to improve the supervision of local offices throughout the country;

-- o enforcement of Decree No. 275-16, which creates an excise reimbursement mechanism on fuels that detects and amends irregularities in the sector; and - o elimination of tax subsidies to public transportation. - Changes in the Internal Revenue Agency, which include: - o internal restructuring in order to rationalize the responsibilities of its various departments and employees to ensure that tax auditors have adequate training and to improve the supervision of local offices throughout the country; - o optimization of collection and monitoring methods through the use of improved information technologies; - simplification of tax-payment methods through reductions in paperwork and increased use of computerized systems; - o creation of a consumer hotline and internet sites through which tax evasion may be easily reported; - o establishment of adequate channels of communication with other government agencies in order to improve the sharing of information and facilitate monitoring; - o implementation of tax vouchers (número de comprobante fiscal), which are required to be used in all sales; - development of a computerized mechanism by which to monitor VAT withholdings on credit and debit card purchases; - development of a computerized mechanism (impresoras fiscales) by which to monitor VAT withholdings on cash purchases; - o implementation of new systems to monitor tax collection and track tax evasion and delinquent tax payments; - establishment of APAs within the tourism sector, which set VAT and corporate income tax for the 2013-2015 fiscal years; - o installation of kiosks in malls to provide assistance and information to taxpayers; - o strengthening the registration and control of motorcycles, as part of the measures taken pursuant to the "Comprehensive Plan for Public Safety"; - o partnership agreements with other institutions to develop programs aimed to guide and train SMEs; - o restructuring the Internal Revenue Agency's website and virtual office, with a more accessible and user-friendly design; - o establishment of a single company registry through the portal "Formalizate" ("Formalize yourself"), which facilitates and expedites the registration process; and - o immediate delivery of certificates regarding tax compliance, which is a 24/7 service available through the Internal Revenue Agency's virtual office.
+- optimization of collection and monitoring methods through the use of improved information technologies; - simplification of tax-payment methods through reductions in paperwork and increased use of computerized systems; - creation of a consumer hotline and internet sites through which tax evasion may be easily reported; - establishment of adequate channels of communication with other government agencies in order to improve the sharing of information and facilitate monitoring; - implementation of tax vouchers (número de comprobante fiscal), which are required to be used in all sales; - development of a computerized mechanism by which to monitor VAT withholdings on credit and debit card purchases; - development of a computerized mechanism (impresoras fiscales) by which to monitor VAT withholdings on cash purchases; - implementation of new systems to monitor tax collection and track tax evasion and delinquent tax payments; - establishment of APAs within the tourism sector, which set VAT and corporate income tax for the 2013-2015 fiscal years; - o installation of kiosks in malls to provide assistance and information to taxpayers; - strengthening the registration and control of motorcycles, as part of the measures taken pursuant to the "Comprehensive Plan for Public Safety"; - partnership agreements with other institutions to develop programs aimed to guide and train SMEs; - restructuring the Internal Revenue Agency's website and virtual office, with a more accessible and user-friendly design; - establishment of a single company registry through the portal "Formalizate" ("Formalize yourself"), which facilitates and expedites the registration process; and - immediate delivery of certificates regarding tax compliance, which is a 24/7 service available through the Internal Revenue Agency's virtual office. - Changes in the Customs Agency, which include: - o implementation of a customs laboratory for the analysis of imported and exported goods; - implementation of the single window for foreign trade, for processing exemptions in collaboration with the General Directorate of Policy and Tax Legislation of the Ministry of Finance, and for imports requiring permits from other institutions, such as the Ministry of Environment and Natural Resources or the Dominican Institute for Quality; - o strengthening of export processes, with emphasis on load control mechanisms;

-- Changes in the Customs Agency, which include: - o implementation of a customs laboratory for the analysis of imported and exported goods; - o implementation of the single window for foreign trade, for processing exemptions in collaboration with the General Directorate of Policy and Tax Legislation of the Ministry of Finance, and for imports requiring permits from other institutions, such as the Ministry of Environment and Natural Resources or the Dominican Institute for Quality; - o strengthening of export processes, with emphasis on load control mechanisms; - o promotion of the authorized economic operator program and improvement of the conditions for recurrent customs users, including the negotiation of bilateral agreements with other countries for the mutual recognition of these taxpayers; - o improvements to the taxation and risk management system; and - o cooperation with Haiti's Customs Agency for border trade control. - Implementation of administrative actions to reduce the cost of tax compliance. - Adoption of the standards set forth by the Global Forum for Tax Transparency and Exchange of Information for Tax Purposes in June 2016.
+- promotion of the authorized economic operator program and improvement of the conditions for recurrent customs users, including the negotiation of bilateral agreements with other countries for the mutual recognition of these taxpayers; - o improvements to the taxation and risk management system; and - o cooperation with Haiti's Customs Agency for border trade control. - Implementation of administrative actions to reduce the cost of tax compliance. - Adoption of the standards set forth by the Global Forum for Tax Transparency and Exchange of Information for Tax Purposes in June 2016.